mbast100/Computational-Fluid-Dynamic/Potential FLow/README.md

 # Computational-Fluid-Dynamic

-Computational-Fluid-Dynamic is used to compute Potential Flow around a cylinder.
+Computational-Fluid-Dynamic methods are used to compute Potential Flow around a cylinder.